HerrDav/ScriptClassMuOnline/README.md

 # Mu Online Character Class Lookup

 ## Overview
 This project provides a SQL Server function designed to retrieve the full name of the character class based on the character's name in a Mu Online server database.
-It is designed to be adaptable for future versions of Mu Online, including Season 19 and beyond.
 ## Function Details
 - **Function Name:** `GetNameClass` and `GetShortClass`